-Our 'school language' supports adults in managing children's behaviour in line with our Positive Behaviour Management policy.
+This document outlines a 'school language' to support adults in managing children's behaviour in line with our Positive Behaviour Management policy.
 It is reinforced by research and staff training from external professionals, and is to be used by staff in school.
 This template for scaffolding behaviour focuses on an 'emotion coaching' style of behaviour management.